Lou Albano: Becoming a manager (1970)

-Career as a manager (1971–1984)
+Career as a manager (1971–1986)

 In January 1971, Albano was the manager when Ivan Koloff ended Sammartino's seven-year reign as champion.
 Koloff's title reign was a transitional one, lasting just three weeks.
-Koloff had a typical heel run against Sammartino in 1969, but Albano spent months claiming that his previous manager had trained him incorrectly, and that Koloff would beat Sammartino under Albano's expert tutelage.
+Koloff had a typical heel run against Sammartino in 1969, but Albano spent months claiming that his previous manager Tony Angelo had trained him incorrectly, and that Koloff would beat Sammartino under Albano's expert tutelage.
 The shock of Koloff's victory was such that the crowd fell totally silent, and Sammartino momentarily feared that he had lost his hearing.
 Koloff and Albano were quickly rushed out of the ring by security without the championship belt as the crowd began to riot.
 Albano, his wife, and a family friend, who were both in attendance, escaped to a taxi outside the Garden.
 The mob surrounded the cab and began breaking windows, so the trio ran to a nearby bar, followed by the crowd who were pelting them with mud and objects.
 The mob was beginning to destroy the bar as the police finally arrived.
 Vince McMahon received a bill for damages totaling $27,000 ($182,378 in 2021 dollars), cementing Albano's unparalleled ability to "draw heat" (arouse anger in the audience).

 Another protege of Albano was "Iron Mike" McCord.
 In a memorable match in 1974 Chief Jay Strongbow applied his famous sleeper hold on McCord but Albano interfered in the match by smashing an arm cast over Strongbow's forehead, causing him to bleed badly.
 McCord was disqualified due to outside interference.

 Later Strongbow settled the score by challenging Albano to put on the wrestling tights once again.
 And the stage was set in front of a sold-out crowd at Madison Square Garden, where he defeated Captain Lou Albano quite convincingly.